plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 You can use Archetypes accessors methods directly as an indexed attribute.
 In example we use ``getMyCustomValue`` for AT field ``customValue``.

 The type of index you need depends on what kind queries you need to do on the data.
-E.g. direct value matching, ranged date queries, free text search, etc. need different kind of indexes.
+For example, direct value matching, ranged date queries, free text search, etc. need different kind of indexes.

 * After this you can query portal_catalog::